wfatherley/exceptlib/README.md

 # a tuple of distinct exceptions raised in this source file
 these_exc_tuple = ExceptionFrom.here()

-# a tuple of exceptions raised by the input module sources
+# a tuple of distinct exceptions raised by the input modules
 exc_tuple = ExceptionFrom(re, urllib)
 ```

 The `ExceptionFrom.here` class method is useful to scrape exceptions from a containing module, possibly for use in defining exception groups for example.
-Calling `ExceptionFrom` when there is no current exception will direct its constructor to scrape exceptions from the specified modules.
+Calling `ExceptionFrom` when there is no current exception will direct its constructor to scrape distinct exceptions from the specified modules.

 ## Install
 This library is available through [PyPI](https://pypi.org/project/exceptlib/) and [GitHub](https://github.com/wfatherley/exceptlib).